About the Akeneo category

 2.2 General Concept

-We follow Akeneo documentation on building this connector, so you can easily use the connector based on Akeneo API Reference.
+We follow Akeneo documentation for building this connector, so you can easily use the connector based on the Akeneo API Reference.

 Entity

-It’s the entity you want to subscribe from Akeneo.
-Please refer to the entities in Management APIs from Akeneo API Reference page.
+This is the entity you want to subscribe to from Akeneo.
+Please refer to the entities in Management APIs from the Akeneo API Reference page.

 Request Parameters

-These are the parameters you can provide to get the needed entity based on Akeneo API Reference.
-Please look at the example below on how to fill the Request Parameters field when subscribing “All Parcels” entity
+These are the parameters you can provide to get the needed Entity based on the Akeneo API Reference.
+Please look at the example below on how to fill the Request Parameters field when subscribing the “All Parcels” Entity.

-• Path is the path parameter of the url.
-For example the {id}.
+• The property path is the path parameter of the URL.
+For example, the {id}.

-• Query is defined set of parameters attached to the end of a url.
+• The property query is a defined set of parameters attached to the end of a URL.

 Example: www.url.com?type=true&start=0

-That’s why we need to define the code property inside the path property in the Request Parameters field.
+This is why you need to define the code property inside the path property in the Request Parameters field.
 The properties inside query parameters will be parsed as query parameters.
-The final URL will be like this /api/rest/v1/products/123
+The final URL will be like this /api/rest/v1/products/123.

 Input Transformer

-Any transformer’s set here will be executed after the Request Parameters loaded.
-So, you basically can add any transformer to provide and transform the request parameters into anything you need, either as path parameters and/or as query parameters of an entity.
+Any transformers set here will be executed after the Request Parameters are loaded.
+So, you can basically add any transformer to provide and manipulate the request parameters into anything you need, either as path parameters and/or as query parameters of an Entity.

 HTTP Client